nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Arrow** is a **desktop app** that **help software project managers keep track of their members’ tasks and deliverables**.
 By associating tasks to specific team members, users can **keep track of what needs to be done and have quick access to contact information should they wish to reach out to the member**.
+More specifically, apart from the _command box_, there are two main lists which store the tasks list and the contact list.
+In this way, our target users (software project manager) can use two lists to organize the team project easily.

 **Arrow** uses a _Command Line Interface_ (CLI)at the same time possessing convenience of a _Graphical User Interface_ (GUI).
 The main target audiences are software project managers, which assumptively equipped with _Command Line Interface_ (CLI) skills.
 And if you can type fast,